parcelcraft/docs/full-page-app/orders-list.md

   ![Filter orders by timeframe and force a new order sync](/images/v2/filter-orders-by-time-frame-and-resync.png)

-Click **Reset filters** to clear everything and start over to your main unshipped list.
+Click **Reset filters** to clear everything and return to your main unshipped list.

 > **Missing an order?** Check the **Force a new order sync** option at the
 > bottom of the Timeframe filter and apply it.
 Parcelcraft re-syncs your